 Downrigger Rods for Salmon Fishing

 There are many ways to catch a salmon, although if you ask most seasoned open-water salmon anglers, their top-performing method will be downrigger trolling.
 Downriggers allow you to quickly and accurately target salmon holding at any depth without requiring excessive amounts of weight.
-A well tuned downrigger with a accurate fishfinder will give you an incredible competitive edge while salmon trolling.
+A well-tuned downrigger with an accurate fish finder will give you an incredible competitive edge while salmon trolling.

-Let's first take a look at the function and requirements of a effective salmon downrigger rod.
+Let's first take a look at the function and requirements of an effective salmon downrigger rod.

 What Will Work as a Downrigger Rod